spraints/resqued/README.md

 The following signals are handled by the resqued master process:

-* HUP - reread config file and restart all workers.
+* HUP - reread config file and gracefully restart all workers.
 * INT / TERM - immediately kill all workers and shut down.
 * QUIT - graceful shutdown.
-Waits for workers to finish or time out before shutting down.
+Waits for workers to finish.